-The SAP Activate methodology consists of five phases, each offering business and IT working teams different sets of activities, tools, templates, and accelerators.
+The SAP Activate methodology consists of five phases, each offering business and IT working teams different activities, tools, templates, and accelerators.
 Each phase is a milestone to monitor the project’s status and capability to meet the go-live date.
 In this article, we will be going cover sap activate methodology phases

 What is SAP Activate methodology?

-SAP Activate is a four-to-six-step technique designed to help organizations transition to S/4HANA and direct them from preparing to going live.
-At its core, Trigger focuses at its core on three main pillars: guided configuration, best practices, and methodology.
-The driven configuration is a series of tools that help with the initial implementation of SAP best practices.
+SAP Activate is a four-to-six-step technique designed to help organizations transition to S/4HANA and guide them from preparing to going live.
+At its core, Trigger focuses on three main pillars: guided configuration, best practices, and methodology.
+The driven configuration is a series of tools that help with implementing SAP best practices.

 Activates is the fastest way to simplify and streamline your SAP S/4HANA business operations.
-This approach helps customers to create smart, run and start faster in their respective landscapes.
+This approach helps customers create smarter, run faster, and start faster in their respective landscapes.
 The successor to the Accelerated SAP (ASAP) and SAP Launch Approach.
 It also provides comprehensive content and feedback to each team involved in your project.